-In 1995, a businessman (1st Respondent) was engaged to construct a bridge across Munte River and was allocated land in Munte Farm Block by the local authority.
-The Community was not aware of his application and allocation of the land as Munte Farm Block is far from land they occupied.
-Later in 1999, Senior Chief Muchinda authorised the 1st Respondent to settle as a commercial famer along the Munte River.
-From that time until 2014, the Community was aware only that the 1st Respondent was a local resident who has been given a small plot of farm land by their Chief as any villager would.
+In 1995, a businessman (“1st Respondent”) was engaged to construct a bridge across the Munte River and was allocated land in Munte Farm Block by the local authority.
+The Munte community was at that time unaware that the said businessman made an application and was subsequently issued land since the Munte Farm Block was far from the land they occupied.
+Later in 1999, Senior Chief Muchinda authorised the 1st Respondent to settle as a commercial farmer along the Munte River.
+From that time until 2014, the Munte community was only aware that the 1st Respondent was a resident who had been given a small plot of farmland by their Chief as any villager would have been given.

-In 2014, the Community first learned that the 1st Respondent was in fact claiming the entire land they occupied.
-Unbeknownst to the Community, the 1st Respondent had been issued a Certificate of Title on 10 July 2013.
-On 8 September 2014, members of the Community met with several local government officials to discuss the issue.
-According to the Community, the result of this meeting was the demarcation of the 1st Respondent’s land as part of the Nansanga Farm Block and without disturbing the land a majority of the community occupied and farmed.
-At this time, the entire land claimed by 1st Respondent was already part of the Nansanga Farm Block.
-The Community thought that the issue had been resolved amicably.
+In 2014, the Munte community learned that the 1st Respondent was claiming the entire land they occupied.
+The community was at the time unaware that the 1st Respondent had on 10 July 2013 been issued with a Certificate of Title.
+On 8 September 2014, after meeting with several local government officials to discuss the issue, the meeting ended with a resolution to demarcate the 1st Respondent’s land as part of the Nansanga Farm Block, away from the land the Munte community occupied.

-In 2016, a commercial farmer (2nd Respondent) arrived in the area and informed the Community that he had purchased the land from the 1st Respondent and that he owned all of the land occupied by the Community.
-It was at this time that the Community learned that their customary land had been converted to state land as part of the Nansanga Farm Block and that a Certificate of Title was issued to the 1st Respondent in 2013.
+Just when the Munte community thought the whole issue of the land had been amicably resolved.
+Another commercial farmer (“2nd Respondent”) arrived in the area in 2016, informing the Community that he purchased the land from the 1st Respondent and owned all of the land occupied by the Munte community.
+Only then did the Munte community learn that their customary land had been converted to state land as part of the Nansanga Farm Block and that a Certificate of Title was issued to the 1st Respondent in 2013.